CloudI/CloudI/src/external/misultin/README.txt

 DOCUMENTATION
 ==========================================================================================================

-API Documentation is available online on the Misultin's wiki: http://code.google.com/p/misultin/wiki/
+API Documentation is available online on the Misultin's wiki: https://github.com/ostinelli/misultin/wiki

 CHANGELOG
 ==========================================================================================================

+0.7:   - added max_connections options parameter, which specifies maximum concurrent open connections
+         accepted by the server
+       - added post_max_size options parameter, which sets the maximum size of POST data
+       - added get_url_max_size options parameter, which sets the maximum length of URI
+       - added CHUNKED support, both for incoming requests and outgoing responses [thanks to yrashk suggestion]
+       - added trapping of client closing a browser in Comet applications [thanks to yrashk]
+       - added SSL support for websockets [enhancement track #25, thanks to viplifes]
+       - Misultin can now be started without a registered name or with a different name, so that multiple versions of misultin can be started on a single node
+       - added Comet Long Polling example
+       - added Comet iFrame example
+       - added the killing of alive processes on server shutdown
+       - the GET uri parameters are now also available on POST requests
+       - added custom headers on file sending to browser [thanks to josevalim]
+       - additional minor adjustments

 0.6.2: - refactored to considerably improve sending of static files
        - minor bug corrections

 0.6.1: - added support to websocket protocol hixie draft 76 [thanks to sergio veiga]
        - added support to multiple websocket draft protocols [for backwards compatibility]
        - added ws_autoexit option which allows to get an event on websocket controlling processes [issue track #15, suggestion of esente]
        - added headers also in misultin websockets [thanks to jlirochon]
        - made it basho's rebar friendly [thanks to mrinalwadhwa]